 - Jay Domino, who settled in West Virginia in 1906

-- Giacomo Domino, aged 16, who emigrated to the United States from Villarosa, Sicily, in 1908
+- Giacomo Domino, aged 16, who immigrated to the United States from Villarosa, Sicily, in 1908

 - Gaetano Domino, aged 6, who settled in America from Costighone, Sicily, in 1909